Feedback Sandwich Technique

 Pat is just about to be made redundant….

-Over the last 15 years that you have worked for us, you have been a valued member of the department.
+Hello Pat, Over the last 15 years that you have worked for us.
+You have been a valued member of the department.
 Your commitment to the success of the department has been consistent and highly valued, thank you.

 We are operating in difficult times and we need to reduce our costs, so as you are approaching retirement in just 3 years we believe that you would be the best person to start the transition.
 This would free up some of your time to do things you want to do.
 You will leave us at the end of next month.